102

 Haut Brion/La Mission Haut Brion

-After Domaine de Chevalier, I went to Haut Brion/La Mission Haut Brion together with Robert Cottin, president of Dubos Fréres, a big Bordeaux negociant.
+After Domaine de Chevalier, I went to Haut Brion/La Mission Haut Brion with Robert Cottin, president of Dubos Fréres, a big Bordeaux negociant.
 He was a great company.

 Friday the 1st of October 2010